Richmond Homicide Lawyer Protects Your Rights Across Virginia

 A murder that does not meet the complete elements of aggravated murder or murder in the first degree may be classified as murder in the second degree.
 Murder in the second degree is punishable by five to 40 years in a state correctional facility.
 It is considered to be a Class 2 felony.

-The killing of one accidentally, contrary to the intention of the parties, while in the prosecution of some felonious act other than those specified in §§ 18.2-31 and 18.2-32, is murder of the second degree and is punishable by confinement in a state correctional facility for not less than five years nor more than forty years.
+The killing of one accidentally, contrary to the intention of the parties, while in the prosecution of some felonious act other than those specified in §§ 18.2-31 and 18.2-32, is murder of the second degree It’s crucial to consult a Richmond felony lawyer for a detailed understanding of this law.
+Such an offense is punishable by confinement in a state correctional facility for not less than five years nor more than forty years.

 Voluntary manslaughter is defined as “an intentional, non-malicious homicide that occurred in sudden mutual combat or as a result of the heat of passion induced by reasonable provocation.”
 It has its roots in the Common Law.
 If convicted of voluntary manslaughter, an individual may be subject to a Class 5 felony and face up to ten years in prison.